1jour1vin

 Wine rated (2025 guide) 94/100

-Produced entirely from the eastern part of the appellation, Hermitage La Maison Bleue 2022 has been entirely de-stemmed and aged in 15-20% new oak.
-Its deep ruby/plum color is followed by a beautiful nose of cassis, smoky herbs, graphite and spices.
-It's medium to full-bodied, with a full, structured palate, good overall balance and a lovely finish.
-I'm already enjoying it today and see no reason why it can't be enjoyed over the next 20 to 25 years.
+Produced entirely from the eastern part of the appellation, Hermitage La Maison Bleue 2022 was completely destemmed and aged in 15-20% new barrels.
+Its deep ruby/plum color is followed by a beautiful nose of blackcurrant, smoked herbs, graphite, and spices.
+It is medium-bodied to full-bodied, with a full and structured palate, good overall balance, and a lovely finish.
+I already enjoy it today and see no reason why it cannot be enjoyed for the next 20 to 25 years.

 No notes available